Taylor Charters: Career

 Born in Whitehaven, Charters signed a two-year contract with Carlisle United, his first professional contract, following a scholarship period at the club.
 He joined Northern Premier League Division One North West side Workington on a month-long loan in November 2019, and made 3 appearances for the club in all competitions.
 Charters made his senior debut for Carlisle on 1 January 2020 as a second-half substitute for Mohammed Sagaf in a 4–1 defeat away to Crewe Alexandra.
 He made a further 8 appearances for Carlisle in all competitions across the 2019–20 season, with Charters praised for his performances.

 On 14 January 2022, he joined National League North club Gateshead on a month-long loan.
 This loan was later extended to the end of the season as Charters was part of the Gateshead squad that won the National League North title.

 In May 2022, Charters signed a new one-year deal with Carlisle.

+On 27 January 2025, Charters joined Scottish League One club Queen of the South on loan for the remainder of the season.
+On 30 May 2025, after a successful loan spell, Charters signed a two-year permanent deal with the Doonhamers.